mroopram/Music-Recommendation-System-Feb-2023-MIT-GL-Capstone-Project/README.md

 # MIT-GL-Applied-Data-Science-Student-Template---Capstone-Project-Recommendation-Systems-Feb-2023
 MIT GL Applied Data Science Student Template - Capstone Project Recommendation Systems Feb 2023

-Questions were asked throughout the template and observations were provided by me.
+I completed the requested tasks througout the template and observations were provided by me.

 In this project we examine the results of testing various recommendation models for a music streaming service.
 Techniques explored include Cluster Based, Content Based, Matrix Factorization, Popularity-Based, and Collaborative Filtering Based Recommendation Systems.
 For each model the K Nearest Neighbor algorithm was used to find similar songs and we used RMSE, Precision, and Recall to test how well the models were able to predict songs a user would play most often.